raimue/listling/dashboard.md

 micro branch: custom-user

+* CONTINUE subscribe unsubscribe as util methods
+  * OQ list changes through event? would be best i guess...
+* CONTINUE rest of list style
+  * subscribed header alignment
+  * strange padding in firefox for menu
   * OQ list layout
     * grid not possible, because ul li nested (display contents subgrid not available)
     * a) table layout (dynamic spacing over multiple rows, less control)
     * b) list of flex boxes (no dynamic spacing over multiple rows, more control)
+    * table layout not very well defined in standards and complex (multi rows and columns possible eg)...

 * OQ buttons (subscribe) and micro-secondary
   * secondary style for action - so no more need nest them in one item menus...
 * OQ create new list on home page, how to layout?